 5. Avoid legal issues

-Sometimes, the management of the company may be tempted to cut corners in the power of profit, such as to comply fully with environmental restrictions or labor laws, shows the importance of ethical behavior in business to ignore employee safety hazards or to use low-quality materials in their products.
+Sometimes, the management of the company may be tempted to cut corners in the power of profit, such as to comply fully with environmental restrictions or labor laws, showing the importance of ethical behavior in business to ignore employee safety hazards or use low-quality materials in their products.

 Fines can be serious for caught, legal fees, and penalties or restrictions of government agencies, out of corporate unethical behavior.

-As a result, there may be a longer range from negative publicity firms who are more expensive than legal fees or penalties.
-The companies that maintain the highest moral standard take the time to train every member of their organization about the expected behavior from them.
+As a result, there may be a longer range of negative publicity firms that are more expensive than legal fees or penalties.
+Companies that maintain the highest moral standard take the time to train every member of their organization about the expected behavior from them.

 6. Moral principles

-Ethical values, the rules of establishing a language standard or rules, which should be between the moral person and not, the moral principles.
+Ethical values are the rules of establishing a language standard or rules, which should be between the moral person and not, the moral principles.

 Most characteristics of the principles involved in the attributes and values that are associated with ethical behavior.